Uniqueness and Zeroth-Order Analysis of Weak Solutions to the Non-cutoff Boltzmann equation: The Littlewood-Paley framework

 \subsubsection{Upper and lower bounds of some dissipation}

-Using the Littlewood-Paley theorem and the commutator estimates \eqref{CommawPa}, we can calculate the following.
-Due to the mixed use of $P_k$, $R_r$, and $\tilde a^w$, we can only show that the commutator terms are of lower order, but at the cost of losing the pseudo-differential operators $P_k$ or $R_r$.
-Thus, the main idea of the boundedness argument below is to estimate each term by its {\bf leading-order} term and a {\bf lower-order} term.
+Using the Littlewood-Paley theorem and the commutator estimates \eqref{CommawPa}, we derive the following bounds.
+Due to the mixed presence of $P_k$, $R_r$, and $\tilde a^w$, the commutator estimates only yield lower-order terms, but at the cost of losing the pseudo-differential operators $P_k$ or $R_r$.
+Therefore, the strategy is to estimate each quantity by a {\bf leading-order} term plus a {\bf lower-order} term.